Everything you need to know.

 Practitioners will be supported by a core team of advisors from OCP and Reboot who have extensive experience in building social and public contracting reforms.
 Your advisors will be selected based on your specific needs, and will help you apply best practices in areas such as user engagement, data use, contract design and management.

-What can Lift help me achieve?
+What can Lift help me achieve and what support will Lift offer my team?

 We expect teams to achieve measurable impact by the end of the program, resulting in a higher quality public good, work, or service.
 This will be tracked by key performance indicators that are developed with participating teams in Part 1 of the program.